 Note: If you do not cross-list (combine) sections or do not teach with Tegrity video, then skip to step D. Set Release Date.

 Note: You may return to the Faculty Webcourse Manager and separate or add combined sections before the release date.
 Once students have access to your course, you cannot combine or separate combined sections because the course content and student work will be hidden in the combined course.
-If you need to combine or separate combined sections after the release date, please contact Online@UCF Support at (407) 823-0407 or firstname.lastname@example.org.
+For answers to frequently asked questions about combined sections, please visit http://onlinesupport.cdl.ucf.edu/webcourses/combined-course-faqs/ If you need to combine or separate combined sections after the release date, then please contact Online@UCF Support.